-- preserving the liquidity and level of solvency; - protecting the capital; - allowing SGRI to operate on a day-to-day basis as well as over the long term;
+- preserving the liquidity and level of solvency; - protecting the capital; - allowing SGRI to operate on a day-to-day basis as well as over the long term; - contributing to SCOR's raison d'être.

-- complying with the investment regulations, risk appetites and regulatory capital requirements (level of capital and type of admissible assets), and investment guidelines; - contributing to the well-being and resilience of society.
+in compliance with the investment regulations, risk appetites and regulatory capital requirements (level of capital and type of admissible assets), and investment quidelines.